alberto-pelosi/nautbook/README.md

-# A cookbook designed to learn (and teach) micronaut framework.
+# A cookbook designed to learn (and teach) Micronaut framework

 ## Prerequisites
 * JDK >= 11